 The report also tracks the weekly usage of messaging apps; around three-fourth of the internet users globally (76%) use messaging apps on a weekly basis.

-With the increasing adoption of messaging apps social networking platforms has taken a back seat.
+With the increasing adoption of messaging apps, social networking platforms have taken a back seat.
 According to the TNS report, 48% of the Internet users globally use social media on a daily basis.
 One another report, titled Social Media Marketing 2015, claims that the overall social media usage is largely driven by Facebook accounting for 93% of social media usage.
 Out of 3.2 billion internet users worldwide, little over 1 billion user Facebook on a daily basis.

 In the light of above findings, is it imperative for the smartphone manufacturers as well as Instant Messaging app developers to focus on Asia Pacific markets?
 Yes, it is.
 Then, let’s dig deep into the Asia Pacific region to trace the reach of the Instant Messaging services.

-Asia Pacific Markets: Malaysia & Thailand Rule
+Asia-Pacific Markets: Malaysia & Thailand Rule

 Use of internet and mobile in Asia-Pacific region is primarily driven by instant messaging services.
 61% of 1.56 billion internet users in the region are hooked to instant messaging services while 43% use social networking sites on daily basis.
 To our amaze, Facebook Messenger is used by only 9% of internet users in the region while the top two position are grabbed by Chinse instant messaging apps WeChat and QQ, which are being used by 48% and 40% of the internet users, respectively.
 The dominance of Chinese players in the region is no surprise as China accounts for 43.1% of total internet users in the region.
 The scenario is no different when it comes to daily usage of social media.
 Once again, Moments (WeChat) and QQ networks lead the pack with 33% and 25% of internet users, respectively.